28

 Overview

 An abscess is a painful collection of pus, usually caused by a bacterial infection.
 Abscesses can develop anywhere in the body.
+This article focuses on two types of abscess:- skin abscesses – which develop under the skin

 - internal abscesses – which develop inside the body, in an organ or in the spaces between organs